 Prior to an event:

-Share out reminders about an upcoming event with registration information
+Share reminders about the upcoming event with registration page information

-Good rule of thumb is to do it around when the emails go out from the Foundation
+A good rule of thumb is to share the content around the time when the emails go out from the Foundation

-Typically there are 3 – the initial contact and two follow ups.
-Be sure to make a last call attempt to folks in your area.
+Typically, there are 3 emails sent by the Foundation – the initial contact and two follow-ups.
+Be sure to make a last-call attempt to folks in your area.

 After the event: